evgenievdev/XML2AGK/README.md

 This library is written for Tier 1 app development using Basic.

+It works using a dynamic array (XML_Loaded[]) which stores any XML files you load into your application and can be accessed at any time.
+Each XML file is divided into nesting levels and nodes within each nesting level.
+The library works with simple array indexes or assigned keys for each file for dynamic access (similar to a hash table).

 All you have to do is include the source file in your application like this and follow the usage instructions below

 ```